The 123rd Airlift Wing is a Kentucky-based Air National Guard organization whose mission is to:

-The Kentucky Air National Guard's 123rd Airlift Wing mission is to provide worldwide theater airlift for U.S. military and humanitarian operations.
 The wing is equipped with eight C-130H model aircraft.
-Multiple groups, squadrons and flights carry out the unit's mission by providing administrative and logistical support, including airlift operations, combat control, pararescue, maintenance, supply, transportation, contracting, communications, civil engineering, personnel, base services, security forces and medical functions.
+Multiple groups, squadrons and flights carry out the unit's mission by providing administrative and logistical support, airlift operations, combat control, pararescue, contingency response, maintenance, supply, transportation, contracting, communications, civil engineering, personnel, base services, security forces and medical functions.

 Air National Guard State Mission